-It should be noted that these levels will not remove interference into DTT in all cases.
-This is similar to LTE in 800 MHz.
-In such a case additional mitigation techniques will need to be applied.
 For a list of possible mitigation techniques see ANNEX 2: (list of mitigation measures).

 Portable DTT Reception

 Studies carried out for compatibility between LTE800 and portable DTT reception concluded that portable DTT reception is less susceptible to interference from base stations.
 Additional studies are not required.
 If fixed DTT reception is protected from base station interference, portable DTT reception is automatically protected.